Extensible Hook System for GIT

 Please, keep in mind that

-By running this script, hooks will be applied.
-Please note you need to manually keep upgrading your system tools, like you do for others, like pip itself.
+Please note you need to manually keep upgrading your system tools, like you do for other tools, like pip itself.

 After installation, your repo needs to be hooked for all events.
 Prior version used YAML for configuration management, but that caused PyYAML to be a dependency, and things went a little wrong when running it as a tool.
 So I choose .ini files over .json files (both have Python native parsers) because it looked less ugly.